firefly-iii/firefly-iii/readme.md

 9. *Even more options are on the way!*

 ### Update your instance
 Make sure you check for updates regularly.
 Your Firefly III instance will ask you to do this.
-[Upgrade instructions](https://firefly-iii.readthedocs.io/en/latest/installation/upgrading.html) can be found in the [official documentation](https://firefly-iii.readthedocs.io/en/latest/index.html).
+[Upgrade instructions](https://docs.firefly-iii.org/advanced-installation/upgrade) can be found in the [official documentation](https://docs.firefly-iii.org/).

 ## Contribute
 Your help is always welcome!
 Feel free to open issues, ask questions, talk about it and discuss this tool.
 I've created several social media accounts and I invite you to follow them, tweet at them and post to them.
 There's [reddit](https://www.reddit.com/r/FireflyIII/) and [Twitter](https://twitter.com/Firefly_III).
-It's not very active but it's a start!

 Of course, there are some [contributing guidelines](https://github.com/firefly-iii/firefly-iii/blob/master/.github/contributing.md) and a [code of conduct](https://github.com/firefly-iii/firefly-iii/blob/master/.github/code_of_conduct.md), which I invite you to check out.

-I can always use your help [squashing bugs](https://firefly-iii.readthedocs.io/en/latest/support/contribute.html#bugs), thinking about [new features](https://firefly-iii.readthedocs.io/en/latest/support/contribute.html#feature-requests) or [translating Firefly III](https://firefly-iii.readthedocs.io/en/latest/support/contribute.html#translations) into other languages.
+I can always use your help [squashing bugs](https://docs.firefly-iii.org/support/contribute#bugs), thinking about [new features](https://docs.firefly-iii.org/support/contribute#feature-requests) or [translating Firefly III](https://docs.firefly-iii.org/support/contribute#translations) into other languages.

 For all other contributions, see below.